-- Encouraging your child to retell stories in their own words. - When reading rhyming stories, encourage your child to predict the rhymes. - Checking your child understands new vocabulary.
-Give the meaning and look for context in the illustrations. - Modelling making predictions using clues in the text "I think.... because..." - Making links to other familiar stories. - Use the question prompts below to start a discussion about the story.
+Encouraging your child to retell stories in their own words.

+- Checking your child understands new vocabulary.
+Give the meaning and look for context in the illustrations. - Modelling making predictions using clues in the text "I think.... because..." - Making links to other familiar stories.